VishalShekha/TMS-Phase1/README.md

 ## 🤝 Acknowledgements

-Originally created by [Natnael-k](https://github.com/Natnael-k) as part of ongoing open-source research.
+Originally created by [Natnael-k](https://github.com/Natnael-k) as part of ongoing project.
 Contributions made to enhance deployment flexibility and performance on standard hardware.

 ---